konstructio/kubefirst/docs/kubefirst/local/explore/user-creation.md

-## Atlantis Example / User Creation walkthrough
+## Atlantis Example / User Creation Walkthrough

 In this tutorial we will show how to add users to your local cluster through [Atlantis ](https://www.runatlantis.io/), which will allow a preview of how changes made will be expressed through terraform before branches are merged into your repository.